 FDIC Employees.
 The Prospective Purchaser is not an FDIC employee, the spouse of an FDIC employee, or the minor child of an FDIC employee.

 Delinquent Obligors.
 Neither the Prospective Purchaser nor any of its Affiliated Business Entities has a Delinquent Obligation.
-Under certain circumstances, the certification required in this paragraph may be waived.
+Under certain circumstances, the certification required in this paragraph may be waived by the FDIC.
 For more information about the waiver process and criteria, contact the FDIC sales representative.
 Note: If the sale is for FDIC real estate owned or items such as furniture, fixtures or equipment, artwork, automobiles or other tangible items, and the prospective purchaser will bid less than $250,000 (per item or per pool), then the certification set forth in this paragraph B is not required.

 FDIC Contractors.
-Neither the Prospective Purchaser nor any of its Affiliated Business Entities is a Contractor that has performed services within the past three years relating to any of the assets that the Prospective Purchaser might buy, unless the contract for services allows for the purchase of such assets.
+Neither the Prospective Purchaser nor any of its Affiliated Business Entities is a Contractor that has performed services within three years preceding the date of this certification relating to any of the assets that the Prospective Purchaser might buy, unless the contract for services allows for the purchase of such assets.
 Under certain circumstances, the certification required in this paragraph may be waived.
 For more information about the waiver process and criteria contact the FDIC sales representative.

 Officers or Directors of Failed Institutions.
 Neither the Prospective Purchaser nor any of its Associated Persons has ever been an officer or director of a Failed Institution or of an affiliate of a Failed Institution who (1) has participated in a material way in one or more transactions that caused a Substantial Loss to any such Failed Institution; and (2) in connection with such Substantial Loss has been found by a court or administrative tribunal, or alleged in a judicial or administrative action brought by the FDIC or any federal or state governmental entity to have (i) violated any law, regulation or order issued by a federal or state banking agency; (ii) breached a written agreement with a federal or state banking agency or with a Failed Institution; (iii) engaged in an unsafe or unsound practice in conducting the affairs of a Failed Institution; or (iv) breached a fiduciary duty owed to a Failed Institution.

 Debarment from Participation in the Affairs of a Failed Institution.
-Neither the Prospective Purchaser nor any of its Associated Person(s) has been removed from, or prohibited from participating in the affairs of a Failed Institution by a final enforcement action by the FDIC or any other federal banking agency (Office of the Comptroller of the Currency, Office of Thrift Supervision, or the Board of Governors of the Federal Reserve System).
+Neither the Prospective Purchaser nor any of its Associated Person(s) has been removed from, or prohibited from participating in the affairs of a Failed Institution by a final enforcement action by the FDIC or any other federal banking agency (as defined under 12 U.S.C. § 1813(z))..

 Pattern or Practice of Defalcation.
 Neither the Prospective Purchaser nor any of its Associated Person(s) has borrowed money or guaranteed loans in more than one transaction with the intent to cause a loss or with reckless disregard for whether such transactions would cause a loss to any financial institution insured by the FDIC, where these loans, in the aggregate, caused a Substantial Loss to one or more Failed Institutions.